 “Charismatic Los Angeles-based singer/songwriter Paul Freeman crafts hook-laden pop confections that balance the earnest soul-searching of adult alternative rock and the swagger and bravado of Brit-pop.”

 “If there was any justice, Paul Freeman would be a household name.”

-This breakthrough moment however, is different than the others he’s experienced.
-This is the beginning of a new chapter for Freeman, one with him and his work up front and in the spotlight—a spotlight powered by his new record deal with Merrill Artists (ECR Music Group/SONY) and by the authenticity and intimacy of the new music he’s written and recorded.
+This moment however, is different than the others he’s experienced.
+This is the continuation of a new chapter for Freeman, one with him and his work up front and in the spotlight—a spotlight powered by his new record deal with Merrill Artists (ECR Music Group/SONY) and by the authenticity and intimacy of the new music he’s written and recorded.

 That special marriage of universality and uniqueness in Freeman’s writing is perhaps what is most celebrated—and welcomed—by both his fans and his contemporaries.
 For those familiar with Freeman’s work, or for those who are about to be, this new single and new chapter for the artist will not disappoint.